 During the hearings, Oliver North was asked if he received any ethics training while at the Naval Academy.
 After answering in the negative, a mandatory semester course was required for all Naval Academy Midshipmen (students).
 This ethics course was the most impactful class I took at the Academy.
 Second only to the Naval Academy’s course, Law for the Junior Officer.

 This is the equivalent of a child being given permission by their parents to go outside to play until a curfew time.
 But, while out and about, the child commits vandalism and returns home late.
-Then, when questioned by their parents, they lie about coming home after curfew while also denying the vandalism.
+Then, when questioned by their parents, they lie about coming home after curfew and also deny the vandalism.

 The People empower the government and the government empowers certain people with authority to act on behalf of the government.
 In my Naval Academy ethics course, I learned how to follow a clear line of power, authority, and justice.
 This line originates with the Constitution and flows through the three branches of government by way of laws, codes, policies, regulations, and ethics, ultimately defining the actions allowed or restricted for both citizens and the government.